9/10

 Accreditations, Associations and Funders

 Our expertise has been formally recognised by the Restorative Justice Council with the award of their Registered Training Provider status.
-All of our Practitioners are either Associate or Accredited Members of the Restorative Justice Council.
+RJ Working is a proud member of the Restorative Justice Council (RJC).

 The RJC promotes quality Restorative Practice for everyone in the UK.